yeamoon/Deep_learning-based-Wildfire_Prediction/README.md

 The dataset consists of 22,710 images representing areas affected by wildfires and 20,140 images representing areas with no wildfire activity.
 To facilitate machine learning tasks, the dataset has been divided into training, testing, and validation sets, with approximately 70%, 15%, and 15% of the data allocated to each set respectively.

 To construct this dataset, Longitude and Latitude coordinates corresponding to wildfire spots, where the burned area exceeds 0.01 acres, were utilized.
 Satellite images of these locations were extracted using the MapBox API.
 This extraction process aims to provide a more accessible and structured format of the dataset for deep learning purposes, facilitating the development of models capable of predicting wildfire risk in specific areas.

-Advanced Neural Network Implementation
+Advanced Neural Network Implementation:

-The deep learning model is structured around a Sequential neural network with a configuration tuned to address the binary classification challenge presented by fraud detection.
-Key components of the model include:

-Sure, here's a simplified structure of ResNet-50, highlighting the different layers:
+For this task I have used the Resnet-50 as pretrained model.
+Here is the overview of this model.

 1. Input Layer:
    - Shape: 224x224x3 (for RGB images)
    - Typically, the input size is 224x224 pixels with 3 color channels (RGB).